Justin777-source/Justin777click.github.io/README.md

+Analyzing The Density of Non-Native vs Native Urban Tree Species

 In this project, I am looking at the most common species of trees in urban areas and determining if there are more native tree or introduced species within each city.
 The cities I am collecting data from are Seattle and New Orleans.
 I chose these regions as they represent each geographical region of the U.S.
 My objective in this project is to determine if urbanization increases or decreases tree native species diversity.
 Or do certain tree species do better in urban environments than others?